Welcome to today's edition of the Rush 24-7 podcast.

 And Clinton replied in a famous debate retort.

-He looked at the camera, he bit his lower lip, and he said, No attack ever fed a hungry child.
+He looked at the camera, he bit his lower lip, and he said, no attack ever fed a hungry child.

 Yeah!

-The audience went nuts and clapped and applauded.
+And the audience went nuts and clapped and applauded.

 No attack ever fed a hungry child.